redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/README.md

 1. Access your Single Server
 1. Clone this repo
 1. Build the container images from Dockerfile for Ubuntu and UBI
-1. Test the containers on CPU and GPU against a sample audio file
-1. Run evaluation experiments
-1. Build to OpenShift cluster
+1. TODO add the Gradio UI for Ubuntu and UBI
 1. Test the containers on CPU and GPU against a sample audio file
 1. Run evaluation experiments